Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_nodejs.md

   node basistheory.js
 ```

-🎉🎉🎉 You’ve successfully created and secured your data and read it back: 🎉🎉🎉
+🎉🎉🎉 You’ve successfully created and secured your data and read it back 🎉🎉🎉

 ```bash
 > Create a Token: